December to Dismember (2006): Preliminary matches

-The first match that aired was the tag team encounter between MNM (Joey Mercury and Johnny Nitro) and The Hardys (Jeff and Matt).
+The first match that aired was the tag team encounter between MNM (Joey Mercury and Johnny Nitro) and The Hardys (Jeff Hardy and Matt Hardy).
 After a back and forth match, which lasted over 20 minutes, MNM performed a flapjack DDT on Jeff.
 During a pinfall attempt, Matt Hardy made the save and performed a double neckbreaker on both members of MNM.
 Jeff then Swanton bombed Nitro and made the winning pin.

 Next was Matt Striker versus Balls Mahoney in a "Striker's Rules" match, a match with "no gouging of the eyes, no pulling of the hair, no maneuvers off the top rope and, most importantly, no foul language".
 Mahoney won the match after he performed a spinebuster and pinned Striker for the victory.

 After the match between Mahoney and Striker, Sabu was depicted as being injured backstage and unable to compete in the Extreme Elimination Chamber match.
 In reality, however, it was rumored that Sabu had animosity surrounding him backstage and was said to be uninterested at television tapings.
 Rumors evolved stating that WWE viewed Sabu as being "useless" in normal matches and that he could only perform in matches that included "stunts and tables and they don't respect him because of that".
 This was reportedly part of the reason he had been scripted to be easily defeated by Umaga on an episode of Raw a few weeks earlier.
-WWE chairman Vince McMahon wanted to put Hardcore Holly in Sabu's place, so Lashley would have more villains to overcome.
+WWE chairman Vince McMahon wanted to put Hardcore Holly in Sabu's place, so Bobby Lashley would have more villains to overcome.
 Paul Heyman was legitimately unhappy with the decision, saying that Sabu's high-flying wrestling would be "the ideal showcase" inside the Extreme Elimination Chamber.
 The fans inside the James Brown Arena chanted "bullshit" during the segment.